codemodeactivate/yard-to-table/README.md

 ## Support
-* For support, the best form of contact will be by email at
+* For support, the best form of contact will be by email at jkrieger11@gmail.com .
+Please allow up to 24 hours for a response.
+Please fell free to conatact any other contributors with questions or concerns regarding this application.

 ## Roadmap
-* In no specific order:
+In no specific order:
+1. Connect Homeowners to Gardeners with an in app messaging system
+2. Add a calendar to the dashboard to show upcoming appointments
+3. Add a map to the dashboard to show the location of the gardener
+4. Add a rating system for Gardeners to rate Homeowners
+5. Add a payment system for Gardeners to receive depost payments to avoid no payments after service
+6. Ability to signup as both a homeowner and a gardener

 ## Authors and acknowledgment